Bridal E. Pearson

 Ph.D., Morgan State University

 A.A., Baltimore City Community College

 This philosophy drives my teaching style into what some may view as unconventional.
-I use role-playing scenarios and other active learning assignments, in addition to assignments that take students outside the classroom, as conduits for transferring knowledge content to the students.
-I am antithetical to lecturers and believe that different styles of teaching address different styles of learning.
-Every semester, leaders in the field of human services administration share their experiences in my classes, further reinforcing the connections between the applied and theoretical.
+I use role-playing scenarios and other active learning assignments and provide opportunities for students to learn outside the classroom as conduits for applying knowledge.
+I believe that different styles of teaching address different styles of learning.
+Leaders in the field of human services administration often share their experiences in my classes, further reinforcing the connections between the applied and theoretical.

 My research interest involves a concept termed "stereotype threat."
 It was the theoretical focus of my dissertation.
 It is an alternative explanation of why many groups of non-Asian minorities under-perform on standardized tests and other educational endeavors.